| | The

 Woods.
 A number of faculty and fellows find these to be charming and

+convenient locations.
 If you prefer a suburban lifestyle, the

 Detroit area offers many options.
 Wayne, Oakland and Macomb counties